Lanchu2hen9/CCLanchuBlog/posts/JavascriptConceptReview.md

 [^1]: Take everything ChatGPT says with a grain of salt.
 Sometimes chatGPT bullshits.
 ChatGPT is the definition of: "Fake it til you make it."
 Like me, 🥲 but I haven't made it yet.
 [^2]: This is both the room and the instructions at the same time.
 [^3]: Coughs, this is not my analogy.
 Cough ChatGPT, cough.
+[^4]: On a side note, I have no idea what I am yapping about, this might be complete bullshit.
+Consult a professional, I am not a professional.
+[^5]: Would not reccommend going down this rabbit hole unless you're really passionate about coding, and or have a good grasp of what the coding technical terms mean.
+[^6]: Big Knowledge, increase brain.
+Brain big, brain stronk.